Concept and Creation

-In the historic landmark 25th anniversary of Image Comics, Rob Liefeld's Youngblood returned to the comic book world under the new creative team by Chad Bowers and newcommer artist Jim Towe.
+In the historic landmark 25th anniversary of Image Comics, Rob Liefeld's Youngblood returned again for the third time under the new creative team by Chad Bowers and newcommer artist Jim Towe.
 Towe's fanart design for Youngblood landed him the career opportunity of a lifetime that would lead the path to being a professional comic book artist.

 In this new 2017 incarnation of Youngblood, there have been some significant changes from the original team.
 Diehard and Vogue are now the President of the United States and the First Lady respectively.
 Badrock is suffering a disease from his own powers, and Shaft was in a federal prison.
 The reason's for Youngblood's disbandment was caused by a group called the Bloodstream.

-Soon after confronting Cybernet and Diehard, who was unaware that he partnered with Cybernet, Youngblood was branded as traitors in the United States and fled the country to help rescue victims from the Help app.
-They manage to rescue Man-Up, who temporarily join the team, and Superstitious.
+Soon after confronting Cybernet and Diehard, who was unaware that he partnered with Cybernet, Youngblood was branded as traitors in the United States and fled the country to help rescue Help app victims.
+They manage to rescue Man-Up, who temporarily joins the team, and Superstitious.
 Youngblood then found themselves seeking political asylum in Tokyo, Japan where they have a new secret headquarters and were under the protection of Task.
 They found themselves battling new threats like Bloodhunter and Sumasshu.
 They officially become Japan's new international crisis resolution squad called Team Youngblood by the Prime Minister of Japan, Haruka Akamatsu, for their heroics in Japan.

 In a single one-shot issue called Extremely Youngblood, Youngblood is seen as preteens.